Imdad Khan

 Ustad Imdad Khan (1848 – 1920) was a sitar and surbahar player.
 He was the first sitar player ever to be recorded.

 Family background

-The Imdad Khan family is of Hindu Rajput lineage before the family converted to Islam.

-Imdad Khan is considered one of the founders of Etawah gharana (Imdadkhani gharana) of Hindustani classical music.
+Imdad Khan is considered one of the founders of the Etawah gharana (Imdadkhani gharana) of Hindustani classical music.

 His two sons Enayat Khan and Wahid Khan, his grandsons Vilayat Khan and Imrat Khan, and great-grandsons Shahid Parvez, Shujaat Khan, Nishat Khan, Irshad Khan, Wajahat Khan, Shafaatullah Khan, Azmat Ali Khan and Hidayat Khan have all upheld his musical tradition, musical luminaries themselves.

 Zila Khan the Sufi, classical and semi classical singer is the first female artist from this gharana, she is Vilayat Khan's daughter whom her father formally made a student also.

 Imdad Khan taught the sitar and surbahar to his two sons, Enayat and Wahid Khan, whom he used to refer to as his two hands.
 Although both of them played the sitar and the surbahar, Enayat Khan specialized on the sitar and Wahid Khan on the surbahar.